 The more we know about sexual assault and the impact that it has on us and our community, the easier is to talk not only talk about it and take steps to prevent it.

-Every April is nationally designated as Sexual Assault Awareness Month.
+Nationally, every April is designated as Sexual Assault Awareness Month.
 This years’ theme is “Embrace Your Voice.”
 It seems fitting, given recent events and the “Me Too” movement that sent shock waves nationwide, as hundreds of people spoke out about their experiences.
-It has sparked conversation that was long overdue.
+It has sparked long overdue conversations.
 Yet, it is still not enough.
 Sexual assault affects everyone—survivors, family, friends, loved ones.
 We all have a role in raising awareness; we must all use our voice to support the movement and end sexual assault until no one has to say “Me Too.”